Last updated on March 10, 2026

-Where shore power shines, where it stalls, and how emissions capture and control technology serves as a bridge solution.
+Where shore power works, where it falls short, and how emissions capture and control serves as an alternative for immediate emissions reductions.

-But despite its value, shore power remains limited in reach.
-Today, only about 3% of ports offer the infrastructure needed, and many vessels still cannot use it due to compatibility issues, retrofit costs, or grid constraints.
-As a result, harmful emissions continue to impact surrounding communities, even in regions with strong policy pressure.
+But despite its value, shore power remains limited.
+Today, only roughly 3% of ports have the infrastructure required, and many vessels still cannot use it due to compatibility issues, retrofit costs, or grid constraints.

 The reality is clear: shore power is essential, but not sufficient on its own.
-Ports need complementary solutions that can reduce emissions immediately, across diverse vessel types, while long-term electrification and infrastructure upgrades continue.
-Mobile emissions capture and control systems offer one such path, filling the gap between what shore power can achieve today and what ports are required to deliver right now.
+Ports and operators need complementary emissions reduction solutions that can reduce pollution immediately, across diverse vessel types, while long-term electrification continues.
+Mobile emissions capture and control systems offer one such path.

 Shore power has become a leading emissions reduction strategy because it’s an infrastructure-driven solution that aligns with global public health and environmental commitments.
-When it’s available, and when vessels are equipped to use it, shore power can significantly reduce at-berth emissions and cut noise pollution for surrounding communities and waterfronts.
+When available and compatible, shore power can significantly reduce at-berth emissions and cut noise pollution for surrounding communities and waterfronts.

 For policymakers, shore power also offers something visible: a clear signal of climate ambition and a concrete step toward long-term port electrification.
 As a result, it is increasingly reinforced through international policy: